nwheels-io/NWheels/README.md

 - start building community of contributors
 - work with the community to refine architecture and feature designs
 - proceed with development of the platform, targeting .NET Core

+The decision to start a new codebase was for these reasons:
+- take full benefits of lessons learned in Milestone I
+- write code clean from numerous deficiencies and technical debts found in Milestone I
+- use a more elegant and friendly library for implementation-by-convention and late-compilation
+- target .NET Core
+- let the community build knowledge and take ownership of the entire codebase